dataluscorp/browser/browser/components/urlbar/docs/experiments.rst

   schema.
 Essentially, this code mediates between the previous two pieces.
-It translates the function calls, property accesses, and event listener registrations made by extensions using the public-facing API into terms that the Firefox internals understand, and vice versa.
+It translates the function calls, property accesses, and event listener registrations made by extensions using the public-facing API into terms that the Datalus internals understand, and vice versa.

   For ``browser.experiments.urlbar``, this is api.js_, and for ``browser.urlbar``, it's ext-urlbar.js_.